-6.1.4 Possible read angles between device and bar code
+6.1.6 Possible read angles between device and bar code

 The optimum alignment of the device is accomplished when the scan line scans the bar code bars almost at a right angle (90°).
-All reading angles that are possible between the scan line and bar code must be taken account (see figure 6.3).
+All reading angles that are possible between the scan line and bar code must be taken account (Figure 6.3).